Extremal entanglement witnesses: The SPA separability conjecture

-When we find an extremal witness $\Omega$ in a random numerical search by Algorithm~\ref{alg:findextrwitn}, presumably the probabilities of finding $\Omega$ and $\Omega\pt$ are equal.
+When we find an extremal witness $\Omega$ in a random numerical search by Algorithm~1, presumably the probabilities of finding $\Omega$ and $\Omega^P$ are equal.
 Hence we expect to have about fifty per cent probability of finding an extremal witness with an SPA which is a PPT state.
 This is also what we see in practice.

-For each extremal witness $\Omega$ found in dimensions $3\times 3$ and $3\times 4$ we have computed the SPA of $\Omega$ and of $\Omega\pt$.
+For each extremal witness $\Omega$ found in dimensions $3\times 3$ and $3\times 4$ we have computed the SPA of $\Omega$ and of $\Omega^P\!$.
 As expected, in each case one SPA is a PPT state and the other one is not.
-The number of PPT states found originating from $\Omega$ or from $\Omega\pt$ is listed in Table~\ref{tbl:spapptnpt}.
+The number of PPT states in our numerical searches originating from the quadratic witnesses $\Omega$ or $\Omega^P\!$, is listed in Table~\ref{tbl:spapptnpt}.

-The question whether the SPA $\widetilde{\Omega}$ of a witness $\Omega$ is a separable state is interesting because separability simplifies the physical implementation of the map $\MM_{\widetilde{\Omega}}$.
-Since the original separability conjecture of Korbicz \etal fails, a natural question is whether the SPA is always separable when it is a PPT state.
-Again there are counterexamples, as mentioned~\cite{Ha2012,Sto2012}.
+Since the original separability conjecture of Korbicz \textit{et al.} fails both in the generic case and by non-generic counterexamples, a natural question is whether the SPA is always separable when it is a PPT state.
+As mentioned there are counterexamples in~\cite{Ha2012,Stormer2013}.
 On the other hand, these counterexamples are rather special, and there remains a possibility that the SPA of a generic extremal witness with only quadratic zeros could be separable if it is a PPT state.

 For this reason, in our numerical examples we have tried to check the separability of the SPA whenever it is a PPT state.
 We find that it is always very close to being separable, in no case are we able to conclude that it is certainly not separable.
 Unfortunately, our numerical separability test is not sufficiently precise that we may state with any conviction the opposite conclusion that the state is separable.